christospetrop/MessageProcessor/README.md

 To build, run `mvn clean install` or extract from eclipse or netbeans.

 To run  `java -jar messageProcessor-0.0.1-SNAPSHOT`.

+You can find the executable jar file inside target directory to run it.

 # Created By
 Christos Petropoulos (christospetrop@gmail.com)